hypnocode/decnumberxx/README.md

 <p>
 <h4><i><u>Notice 0</u></i></h4>
 This requires a C++11 supporting compiler and STL.<br>
+It is not meant to be used with plain C code.<br>
 On iOS and OSX it is recommended to use a more recent version of libcxx than is shipped with OSX 10.7 and iOS 5.0.
 </p>